PabloPavan/SimpleStats/README.md

 - [x] Admin command to reset players stats.
 - [x] Player command to check his stats.
 - [x] Added top x menu players.
+- [ ] Number of round wins/loss

+## Feature with problems
+- [ ] Getting the seconds on server
+- [ ] Last connection of the player in the server

 Admin Commands
 --